The Dead Arm Shiraz 2018/2019

 plum jam | blackberries | liquorice

-Sale price£40.99
+Sale price£44.99

 Drew's Tasting Note

 Complex aromas of spicy black fruits.
-Initially jammy plum and blackberry with a hint of liquorice and spice, enfolding a raft of dark, earthy notes.
+Initially, jammy plum and blackberry with a hint of liquorice and spice, enfolding a raft of dark, earthy notes.
 This big wine will develop over the next 15 years or more.
 Decant if you can, as this will allow the wine to open more.

-Producer: d'Arenberg | Vintage: 2018 | From: McLaren Vale, Australia | Alcohol: 15.0 | Style: full-bodied red, still, vegan | Grape: Syrah (Shiraz)
+Producer: d'Arenberg | Vintage: 2018/2019 | From: McLaren Vale, Australia | Alcohol: 14.5 | Size: 75cl | Style: full-bodied red, still, vegan | Grape: Syrah (Shiraz)

 The Winery